Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Numerical Results

 \subsection{Simulation Results}

 For the setups described above, we numerically evaluate the performance of various policies.
 In each simulation we set the total budget $B$ to be $\sum_{t, \theta} \Exp{N_{t, \theta}}$ so that the scaling of $\Bav$ remains as a constant as we vary the number of rounds $T$.
+We compare the algorithms in terms of